Amethyst Meaning & Uses

 The name “amethyst” is derived from a Greek word meaning “not intoxicated.”
 This legend may be the origin of the ancient belief that an amethyst stone can prevent intoxication or drunkenness.
 Goblets were often adorned with amethyst as it was believed that anyone who drank wine from a goblet so decorated would not become intoxicated.
 Catholic bishops would sometimes wear an amethyst ring to protect them from mystical intoxication.
 Parishioners who kissed a cleric’s amethyst ring would be similarly protected.

-Amethyst was thought to improve one’s connection to the Divine and protect against witchcraft, black magic and disease.
+Amethyst meaning includes the thought that it improved one’s connection to the Divine and protect against witchcraft, black magic and disease.
 Its curative powers were believed to include such mundane conditions as acne.
 Rubbing a moistened amethyst on pimples was believed to eliminate them.

 The stone was purported to possess the ability to control evil thoughts, improve intelligence, and increase men’s ability to be savvy and sharp-witted in business matters.